schollz/pake/README.md

 k := P.SessionKey()
 ```

 The *H(k)* is a bcrypt hashed session key, which only the keeper of a real session key can verify.
-Passing this between P and Q allows them to understand that the other party does indeed have the session key.
-The session key can then be used to encrypt a message.
+Passing this between P and Q allows them to understand that the other party does indeed have the session key derived correctly through the PAKE protocol.
+The session key can then be used to encrypt a message because it has never passed between parties.

 When passing *P* and *Q* back and forth, the structure is being marshalled using `Bytes()`, which prevents any private variables from being accessed from either party.